Red-Fairy/uOCF-code/README.md

 ```
 bash scripts/DATASET-NAME/train-stage2-MODE.sh
 ```
-where DATASET-NAME is one of (Room-Texture, Kitchen-Matte, Kitchen-Shiny), and MODE is one of (plane, noplane).
+where DATASET-NAME is one of (Room-Texture, Room-Furniture, Kitchen-Matte, Kitchen-Shiny), and MODE is one of (plane, noplane).

 ## Citation
 If you find this work useful in your research, please consider citing: